jupyter/enhancement-proposals/a-new-notebook-document-format-for-improved-workflow-integration/a-new-notebook-document-format-for-improved-workflow-integration.md

  1. the SHA-1 hash of the code block that was executed
  2. a set of outputs produced by the code blocks
+ 3. a SHA-1 hash for the output

-The SHA-1 hash makes it possible to verify consistency with the underlying layer-1 document.
+The SHA-1 hash makes it possible to verify consistency with the underlying layer-1 document, and to detect modifications to the execution records by other tools.

 In the set of outputs, each output item contains: